emmagrave/emmagrave/README.md

 # Salut, je suis Emma 👋

-Je suis actuellement étudiante en BUT Informatique.
+Je suis actuellement étudiante en deuxième année de BUT Informatique.
 <!--
 **emmagrave/emmagrave** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.